Participants:

 Courtesy of our friends at

-This Quarterly Business Review (QBR) is an excellent resource for documenting the way our offering can help you achieve your goals—and eventually reach your vision.
 Use this template first to document a set of goals related directly to the ways your organization uses our offering.
 Then return to it on a quarterly basis to assess our progress toward our goals and to make a plan for the next quarter.

-About the quarterly business review template
+The quarterly business review helps you:

-How to create a quarterly business review
+How to use the quarterly business review template

 1. Define your primary business aims

-Start by defining the value your business offers and outcomes you want to achieve.
+Start by defining the value your business offers and the outcomes you want to achieve.
 In other words, “what is the overarching impact your product or offering has on the organization?”

 In this step, you want to keep your business value in mind, so all goals that are defined later are aligned with the business value proposition.